NEW: Amtrak CEO says not clear whether integrated train control system would have prevented derailment

 The train was running on track previously used for occasional freight and military transport, the Washington Department of Transportation said.
 The track had undergone millions of dollars of federally funded improvements and weeks of inspection and testing, the agency said.

-Previously, the tracks where the derailment occurred were owned by BNSF and were used for occasional freight and military transport, said the Washington State Department of Transportation.
-The tracks are now owned by Sound Transit, which managed the track upgrade in preparation for commuter service, the release said.
+Previously, the tracks where the derailment occurred were owned by BNSF.
+The tracks are now owned by Sound Transit, which managed the track upgrade in preparation for commuter service, the state department of transportation said.

 Heebner, who compared the crash to an explosion, said he and his wife, Beverly, had been looking forward to the route’s inaugural run.

 “We knew about this thing.
 I’d been waiting for it.
 And we said this is the first run, we’re going to ride that first run,” Heebner told KOMO.

 But their adventure was soon marred by carnage.